notlosca/auslan-classification/README.md

 For more details on the dataset and the whole work, we suggest you to __read our report__ and __visit__ the [UCI Machine Learning repository](https://archive.ics.uci.edu/ml/datasets/Australian+Sign+Language+signs+(High+Quality)).

+## Authors
+You can reach us at our contacts:
+- Lorenzo Scarciglia (Polytechnic of Turin) https://github.com/notlosca, lorenzo.scarciglia@studenti.polito.it
+- Andrea Silvi (Polytechnic of Turin) https://github.com/andrea-silvi, andrea.silvi@studenti.polito.it

 ## References
 <a id="1">[1]</a>
 Kadous, M. W., "Temporal Classification: Extending the Classification Paradigm to Multivariate Time Series", PhD Thesis (draft), School of Computer Science and Engineering, University of New South Wales, 2002.